marboxvel/Encrypt-upload-archived-Splunk-buckets/README.md

     python2-boto.noarch
     python2-gnupg.noarch

- 2- A logging module is written so the script can log to /var/log/splunk_archive.log (needed to be set in the script).
+ 2- A logging module is written so the script can log in a nice way to /var/log/splunk_archive.log (needed to be set in the script).
 The module must exist where the archive script is stored, /scripts/splunk_archive_script/coldToFrozenPlusS3Uplaod.py.
     The module name is applyLogging.py

  3- Don't use the Python shipped with Splunk, coldToFrozenScript = "$SPLUNK_HOME/bin/python", it doesn't have boto and gnupg installed, but make sure to use coldToFrozenScript = "/bin/python"